-As it happened, I was in the area on a certain Sunday last December, when Waters came again to Chino Farms, now spread across 47 acres of manicured farmland, to autograph her new book, 40 Years of Chez Panisse: The Power of Gathering.
+As it happened, I was in the area on a certain Sunday when Waters came again to Chino Farms, now spread across 47 acres of manicured farmland, to autograph her book, 40 Years of Chez Panisse: The Power of Gathering.
 Refreshments were served.
 Not surprising that throngs came to catch a glimpse of the high priestess of organic cuisine.
 Her influence has spread across the world like smooth crème fraîche over organic berries.

 I believed that, with Chino Farms and other organic ranches in its own back yard, San Diego would offer a feast of culinary experiences—and I set out to prove it.